eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- Ability to lead initiatives across multiple product areas and communicate findings with leadership and product teams
 + Hands-on experience with open source big data platforms (Hadoop, Hive, Presto) and familiarity with data visualization (Tableau, D3) technologies
 + Familiarity with implementing metric logging and interpreting metrics to make decisions
++ Must possess knowledge in SW to Enterprise, SaaS and on Premise, and cloud technologies Elasticsearch for text indexing, MongoDB for structured data storage, Mysql/postgres for SQL storage, JanusGraph for Properties’ based graph storage, ArangoDB for Documents/Key Value/Graph storage, and Amazon AWS.